cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 SELECT * FROM employees
 WHERE first_name = 'Elvis' OR first_name = 'Denis';
 ```
-*Returns all the names of records in employees who have the name Elvis OR the name Denis.
+*Returns all the names of records in employees who have the name Elvis Or the name Denis.
 ```mysql
 SELECT * FROM employees
 WHERE first_name = 'Elvis' AND first_name = 'Denis';